tamasmeszaros/libnest2d/README.md

 this default backend implies the dependency on these packages but its header only as well.

-This software is currently under construction and lacks a throughout documentation and some essential algorithms as well.
+This software is still not feature complete and lacks a throughout documentation and some essential algorithms as well.
 At this stage it works well for rectangles and convex closed polygons without considering holes and concavities.

-Holes and non-convex polygons will be usable in the near future as well.
 The no fit polygon based placer module combined with the first fit selection strategy is now used in the [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) application's arrangement feature.
 It uses local optimization techniques to find the best placement of each new item based on some features of the arrangement.

-In the near future I would like to use machine learning to evaluate the placements and (or) the order if items in which they are placed and see what results can be obtained.
-This is a different approach than that of SVGnest which uses genetic algorithms to find better and better selection orders.
-Maybe the two approaches can be combined as well.

 # Integration